lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`
-At visit two, person three gets the disease.
-There are now three cases, three prevalent cases at visit two, and one incident case.
+At visit two, person three also gets the disease.
+There are now three total cases, or rather three prevalent cases at visit two, and only one incident case since visit one.

-Prevalence is always the number of cases at a given time.
+Prevalence is always the number of cases at a specific time.
 For incident cases though, we need to know the person's previous status, so it is more difficult to count.

-Overall, there are two incident cases over the entire period of follow-up from person two and person three.
-It's this incidence information that we get from prospective cohorts that makes the study design such a powerful scientific tool.
+Over the entire period of follow-up, there are two incident cases due to person two and person three.

 ---